eDwIn-24/Tilted-Vortex-Lattice/README.md

 # Tilted-Vortex-Lattice
-A matlab Project where we can simulate the effect of tilted magnetic fields on superconducting vortex lattices.
-For more information see: Subsurface bending and reorientation of tilted vortex lattices in the bulk due to Coulomb-like repulsion at the surface. [https://arxiv.org/abs/1703.06493]
+Code used to calculate the structure of superconducting vortex lattices in tilted magnetic fields according to the expressions provided in https://arxiv.org/abs/1703.06493.
+The vortex lattice is sketched in both, vortex lattice and surface frames.